 Shina is a PhD candidate at Loma Linda University for Clinical Psychology with an emphasis in Neuropsychology.
 She received her MA in Psychology from Loma Linda University and her BS in Cognitive Science from University of California, Los Angeles.
 Shina’s research interests include analyzing behavioral and histological data of double-transgenic mouse models of Alzheimer’s disease as well as assessing the behavioral, affective, and histological developments in mice after receiving various levels of traumatic brain injury.

 Aron is a doctoral candidate at Loma Linda University.
-He received his MA in Psychology (2014) from Southern Connecticut State University and his BA in Psychology (2010) from California State University, Northridge.
+In 2014, he received his master of arts degree in Psychology from Southern Connecticut State University and in 2010, his bachelor of arts degree in Psychology from California State University, Northridge.
 His main research interest is in exploring structural (MRI) and function (fMRI) brain data to better understand neuronal and cognitive processes, both in healthy controls and patients with mental disorders.
 Currently, Aron is working with Dr. Grace Lee, looking at structural brain changes over time among various diagnostic groups.

 Pamela is a doctoral candidate in the clinical psychology program with a neuropsychology concentration.
-She received her MA from Loma Linda University (2014).
+In 2014, she received her master of arts degree from Loma Linda University.
 She is currently working on her thesis that observes the effects of a proton radiation and a pomegranate enriched-diet.
-She is also currently conducting therapy and assessments with clients at the LLU Behavioral Health Institute.
+She is also currently conducting therapy and assessments with clients at the Behavioral Health Institute.
 She is involved in Dr. Richard Hartman’s Behavioural Neuroscience Lab.
 She is involved in the Peer Mentor program in the Department of Psychology along with being a coordinator for the San Bernardino Local Brain Bee.

 Susanna is a 4th-year Clinical Psychology PhD student at LLU who loves to work with children in a wide range of environments both professionally and personally.
 Her research interests include parent-child interactions, buffers of maladaptive outcomes, and the impact of intervention on cognitive ability.
 Currently, she is interested in examining different forms of social support as buffers of stress within ethnic minority families of children with developmental delays.
 In her clinical work, she has a passion for integrating cultural factors into neuropsychological assessment in a child population.
 She hopes to provide a well-rounded perspective in neuropsychological assessment and recommendations with sustainable benefits for children.